-Important Notice: All systems MUST be inspected by the County OWTS Health Officer or representative BEFORE the system is backfilled.
+Important Notice: All On-site Wastewater Treatment Systems (OWTS) MUST be inspected by the County Health Officer or representative BEFORE the system is backfilled.
 Failure to do so will require that the system be uncovered for inspection.

-An OWTS permit expires one year after the date of issuance if construction has not commenced or until permit is closed by the Planning and Zoning Office.
+An OWTS permit expires one year after the date of issuance or until permit is closed by the Planning and Zoning Office.
 If the installation, modification or repair expires, a new permit must be applied for and granted.
-Any change in plans or specifications of the OWTS after the permit has been issued invalidates the permit unless the permittee receives written approval from The Planning and Zoning Office.
+Any change in plans or specifications of the OWTS after the permit has been issued invalidates the permit unless the permittee receives written approval from the Planning and Zoning Office.